Basic Calisthenics Workout Routine For Beginners

 Just like a towering skyscraper in the sky, when building up to your goals, you need to lay out a solid foundation.
 Move past the foundations and you might see your tower crumbling down to the ground or just get nowhere.

 But what if I can’t do some of these exercises?

 Create an optimal training routine just for you.

 This is a problem a lot of us run into.
 We’re given routines – usually based on a standardized level – beginner, intermediate, advanced.
-Calisthenics Academy used to do that too – because it’s very hard to create a personalized training for each and every person unless we spend a significant amount of time with them.
+The Movement Athlete Academy used to do that too – because it’s very hard to create a personalized training for each and every person unless we spend a significant amount of time with them.

 There was just one problem with this approach (actually there are a lot of problems with it) – it hindered our athletes’ progress.
-We’ve written extensively on the matter in the blog post, The end of beginner/intermediate/advanced – that is hurting your training.
+We’ve written extensively on the matter in the blog post.
+The end of beginner/intermediate/advanced – that is hurting your training.

 It simply explains why a lack of personalization is hurting your training.

 Imagine if some of these exercises above were too hard for you.
 Your body will try to compensate with a poor form, movement dysfunction and possibly risk injury if it’s too challenging.